Sonic Grade: F

 It’s the sound that most audiophiles are fooled by to this day!
 Brighter and more detailed is rarely better.
 Most of the time it’s just brighter.
 Not many half-speed mastered audiophile records are dull.
 They’re bright because the audiophiles who bought them preferred that sound.
 I did.
 Hopefully we’ve all learned our lesson, expensive and painful as it may have been.

-The best copies get rid of a problem that quickly becomes irritating as you play track after track: a certain “squaky, pinched” sound to the guitars.
+The best real-time mastered copies get rid of a problem that quickly becomes irritating as you play track after track: a certain “squawky, pinched” sound to the guitars.
 Bad copies of the album have that sound through and through, along with excessive amounts of grain and grunge.
 The guitars are very prominent in the mix on practically every song here, so when the guitars sound sour, the track as a whole does too.

 These mastering and pressing problems make the overall sound simply UNMUSICAL.
 The way we found that out was simple.
 We cleaned and played lots of copies, and every once in a while we heard one that allowed the music to breathe, open up, sound balanced, make sense even.

 Those copies showed us a Leftoverture we didn’t know existed and gave us a goal to shoot for with all the other copies we played.
 After hearing such a truly killer copy we often go back and downgrade the ratings for the copies we thought were the best.
 Such is the way with these shootouts.

 Carry On Wayward Son Track Commentary